Moving From Toronto to Calgary: 10 Differences Between Life in Calgary vs. Toronto

 Education Comparison

 Most K–12 schools in Calgary are administered by the Calgary Board of Education, which is the public school board, and the Calgary Catholic School District.
-There’s also a smaller French language school board, The Southern Francophone Education Region No. 4.
+There’s also a smaller French-language school board, the Southern Francophone Education Region No. 4.

 On the other hand, Toronto features prestigious universities, diverse school choices, and a multicultural learning environment.
 The Toronto District School Board serves the city and provides various educational opportunities.